zjaco13/ai-on-eks/website/docs/blueprints/training/Neuron/Llama-LoRA-Finetuning.md

 kubectl apply -f llama3-finetuning-script-configmap.yaml
 ```

-Update the `lora-finetune-job.yaml` file with your Docker image URL and tag.

-When the pod is running, you can monitor the fine-tuning job by checking the log file in the `/shared` folder on FSx for Lustre.
+Once we launch the training script using the Kubernetes Job in `lora-finetune-job.yaml`, you can monitor the fine-tuning job by checking the log file in the `/shared` folder on FSx for Lustre.
 The fine-tuned model will be saved in a folder named `llama3_tuned_model_<timestamp>`.

-At the end, the script tests the fine-tuned model with some example prompts.
+The script finally tests the fine-tuned model with some example prompts.
 The results are saved in a log file named like `llama3_finetuning_<timestamp>.out` next to the model folder.

-You can use a utility pod to access the FSx-L filesystem and view the logs and model files.
-Create this pod before starting the training job:
+You can use a utility pod to access the FSx-L filesystem to view the fine-tuning logs and access the tuned model artifact.
+So, let's create this utility pod before starting the training job:

 ```bash
 kubectl apply -f training-artifact-access-pod.yaml
 ```

+Update the `lora-finetune-job.yaml` file with your Docker image URL and tag.
 Now you can launch the fine-tuning job:

 ```bash
 kubectl apply -f lora-finetune-job.yaml